 After the peanuts are dried down, place the pods in mesh bags and store them in a cool, well-ventilated place.

-Now the most important suggestion - Roast in the oven or eat raw, but either way – ENJOY the fruits of your labor!
+Now the most important suggestion - Roast in the oven, boil, or eat raw.
+But any way – ENJOY the fruits of your labor!

 Prepared by Dr. Ron Sholar, Executive Director, Oklahoma Peanut Commission